-When Super Bowl ads are sold at a massive price of $6.5 million per 30-second slot, it’s easy for TV advertising to gain a reputation as being too expensive for many businesses to consider.
+When ads for one of the largest annual sporting events are sold at a massive price of $6.5 million per 30-second slot, it’s easy for TV advertising to gain a reputation as being too expensive for many businesses to consider.
 This is particularly true for small, local businesses, which often write off TV ad options based on the assumption that this ad channel won’t fit into limited advertising budgets.

 In addition to these allegedly high prices, many businesses worry that TV ads are too broadly focused to deliver ROI comparable to targeted campaigns across other ad channels.
 Why advertise to an entire region—or even your entire city—when most of your customers live within three miles of your business?
 Why pay a premium for TV ads when social media ad campaigns can be launched and funded with just a few dollars at a time?